 Gibbon believed in testing almost everything, from potential cast members’ audition tapes to the classroom educational materials to rough cuts of the documentaries.
-That work was carried out by people like Bill Tally, who joined Bank Street’s Center for Children and Technology (no longer a part of Bank Street) right after he graduated from college in 1983 (he's still a research scientist there).
-“As formative researchers, our role was to give the producers timely feedback about what, in their rough cuts, storyboards, scripts or software prototypes, was working and not working for kids, often in response to questions they had about which way was the best way to go with a particular set of design decisions,” Tally says.
+That work was carried out by people like Bill Tally, who joined Bank Street’s Center for Children and Technology (no longer a part of Bank Street) right after he graduated from college in 1983.
+(When Mental Floss spoke to Tally in 2014, he was still a research scientist there.)
+“As formative researchers, our role was to give the producers timely feedback about what, in their rough cuts, storyboards, scripts, or software prototypes, was working and not working for kids, often in response to questions they had about which way was the best way to go with a particular set of design decisions,” Tally said.
 “What we did is to assemble small numbers of children, maybe 4 to 10 at a time, from Bank Street School for Children and often from nearby NYC public schools, and sit with them, while they watched, played with, and talked about a rough cut, or prototype.”

 In the rough cut of the expedition called “Boatshop,” for example, documents in Bank Street’s archives show that kids thought that the portions showing the boat makers bending wood were boring, and that, according to one kid, “everybody talked too much.” (“It gets boring cause they just talk, talk, talk, talk, talk,” another kid agreed.
 “Not enough action.”)
 In this case, the researchers recommended, among other things, “edit[ing] down the longer parts of the tape which are not critical to the structure or content” and adding “some more ‘humorous’ moments to ‘lighten’ up the documentary,” according to the document.

-“The producers weren't always happy about our recommendations,” Tally says.
-“There's a built-in struggle between making appealing stories and making science concepts comprehensible to kids, and that led to a constant, fruitful and productive tension between the basement (production) and the 6th floor (research) at BSC.
+“The producers weren't always happy about our recommendations,” Tally said.
+“There's a built-in struggle between making appealing stories and making science concepts comprehensible to kids, and that led to a constant, fruitful, and productive tension between the basement (production) and the 6th floor (research) at BSC.
 It was a lot of fun arguing and trying to make each piece better.”

-10. After filming The Voyage of the Mimi pilot, they recast two parts.
+10. After filming The Voyage of the Mimi pilot, two parts were recast.

 In July 1982, the production filmed a pilot episode, starring Marston as Captain Clement Tyler Granville, future Batman Ben Affleck as his grandson C.T., Edwin De Asis as scientist Ramon Rojas, Judy Pratt as graduate research assistant Sally Ruth Cochran, Mark Graham as Arthur Spencer, and MaryAnn Plunket as scientist Ann Abrams.

-Previously, Affleck had been in a low budget movie that Marsh had filmed; Mimi was only his second role.
-“When we were auditioning kids for C.T., D'Arcy suggested Ben,” Gibbon says.
+Previously, Affleck had been in a low-budget movie that Marsh had filmed; Mimi was only his second role.
+“When we were auditioning kids for C.T., D'Arcy suggested Ben,” Gibbon said.
 “Ben was absolutely adorable.
 He came from a family that knew a lot about film and he had some experience on camera.
 He was a natural.
 Nobody else we auditioned could hold a candle to him.”
-They had found Pratt at Gallaudet University, a school for the deaf and hard of hearing.
+They found Pratt at Gallaudet University, a school for the Deaf and hard of hearing.